SOLUTIONS PROJECT INC

 What have they accomplished so far and what's next?

+In 2023, CEO Gloria Walton joined Co-founder Mark Ruffalo in New York, where they received the inaugural TIME CO2 Earth Award for their work in climate justice and creating transformational change.
 In 2022, TSP was named the #2 most innovative NGO in the world by FastCompany, and won a Gold Anthem Award for Best Strategy in Environmentalism.
 We are the only climate justice intermediary recognized with an Impact Award by the National Committee for Responsive Philanthropy.
-TSP’s blend of grantmaking support, technical assistance, capacity building, media muscle, and our ability to leverage celebrity reach empowers our grantees’ activism to yield successes.
+TSP's blend of grantmaking support, technical assistance, capacity building, media muscle, and our ability to leverage celebrity reach empowers our grantees activism to yield successes.

-Media Influence for Impact: 2000+ mainstream media stories that cover climate justice leaders advancing solutions that improve the lives of people in their communities and beyond in outlets including CBS This Morning, CNN, Jimmy Kimmel, MTV, LA Times, New York Times, NowThis, People Magazine, The Daily Show, The Today Show, and Time Magazine.
-We have increased the storytelling capacity and public influence of 75+ grassroots organizations and our independent media tracker has shown a major shift in positive media coverage of clean energy through an equity lens, in communities of color, and in support of 100% renewable energy since our 2017 baseline report.
-In 2021, 20% of clean energy news coverage referenced communities of color, up from 2% in 2019, illuminating mainstream media’s recognition of the racial reckoning, and also due in part to TSP’s narrative strategies work.
+Media Influence for Impact: 2000+ mainstream media stories that cover climate justice leaders advancing solutions that improve the lives of people in their communities and beyond in outlets including TIME Magazine, CBS This Morning, CNN, Jimmy Kimmel, MTV, LA Times, New York Times, NowThis, People Magazine, The Daily Show, and Today Show.
+We have increased the storytelling capacity and public influence and our independent media tracker has shown a major shift in positive media coverage of clean energy through an equity lens, in communities of color, and in support of renewable energy.
+In 2023, we helped grantees generate 200+ pieces of media with 13 million views.
+Together, including the indirect results of our capacity building programs, we estimate 13 billion potential views.

 How we listen